-And hey, for less than $10, how can you go wrong?
+And hey, with drugstore pricing, how can you go wrong?

 When trying to remove long-lasting products like a water-proof mascara, invest in the Bioderma Micellar Water.
 It’s the best product I have ever found for removing makeup, especially eye makeup.
 I have super sensitive eyes, and this Micellar Water doesn’t sting, burn, or irritate my eyes.
 It feels like I’m just putting water on my eyes, but it takes my makeup off in one wipe, unlike just regular water.
 It’s a must-have for me, whether I’m on or off vacation.

 So, ladies, did this post give you some ideas of what makeup to pack for your next upcoming beach vacation?